1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

 ## OFFLINE

 On the _offline_ computer, the script _offline/createkeys.sh_ lets you create ECDSA key pairs (bitcoin uses ECDSA) and converts them in a bunch of formats.<br/>
-Here is how we had previously created the key pair whose public bitcoin address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_ was used as one of the outputs of transaction _127ea67612d6e217f99b2b28cc9f8347eb518f99c45102f925774ad8f4958d0f_:
+Here is how we had previously created the key pair whose public bitcoin address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_ was used as one of the outputs of transaction _127ea67612d6e217f99b2b28cc9f8347eb518f99c45102f925774ad8f4958d0f_:<br/>
 Note: _Never disclose any representation of your private key online as we do here - the reason we do it here is because the private key is worthless by now: All transaction outputs are *spent*_.<br/>

     ~/bitcoin$  offline/entropy.sh | offline/createkeys.sh
     Enter your 32-byte secret as a hex string and press ctrl-d when you're done (ignore this message if you've piped the byte string through STDIN)
     Private key: ---------------------------------------
     0541B96413B3AA31039DA28FADF5933843FEC01B3417C4F3CBB9D5728A52BCF8
-    read EC key
     Private WIF: ---------------------------------------
     KwPvrNmsD6o39hY9VSWipdhn4koi7oqGiomJErjkjvKrqudZNcd7
     Private key: ---------------------------------------
     0541b96413b3aa31039da28fadf5933843fec01b3417c4f3cbb9d5728a52bcf8
     Private key in DER format: -------------------------
     302e02010104200541b96413b3aa31039da28fadf5933843fec01b3417c4f3cbb9d5728a52bcf8a00706052b8104000a
-    writing EC key
     Public key in DER format: --------------------------
     3056301006072a8648ce3d020106052b8104000a0342000445d57c07db0a538dd3dc2341cb6f80b780aa7a5a7750d29ce4f00f00874b3bf368f8a17790f70638a43e666fe514614fc6d729801f79c3ed8f2932812e7305a9
     Public key: ----------------------------------------